 Kenyans are actually doing nothing wrong.
 It’s the ecosystem that lets them down.
 We compare ourselves with countries [Nigeria, TZ, SA] that have legislation that forces the media to play more than 70-90% music/videos local content.
 If we did that for even 5 years the results would be amazing.
 Secondly, we tend to confuse Nairobi with the rest of Kenya, in that, whereas the urban stations play foreign music, the rest that target the other 46 counties do play music from here and it shows in that those artists are actually in some ways more popular and well to do than the ‘urban’ ones.

 5. Do you think school is important, in terms of musical schooling, for musicians, and producers, and everyone involved in the making of, say, a track?
 How much did you learn on the job?

-An education is important, it will always be as it is a safety net for adulthood, and that does not just mean a degree in music theory, production or how to be a music video/film/tv producer.
-It also means the other things like marketing, PR, Law and IP (Intellectual Property), Business, et al – that add up to success.
+Education is important, it will always be as it is a safety net for adulthood, and that does not just mean a degree in music theory, production or how to be a music video/film/tv producer.
+It also means the other things like marketing, PR, Law, IP (Intellectual Property), Business, et al – that add up to success.
 The flip side is that even with a degree, the entertainment industry is still 100% relationship based.
 You have to start at the bottom and build your relationships and skills.
 I believe the two go hand in hand.
-Personally, even with the schooling that have, I would attribute more to learning on the job.
+Personally, even with the schooling that has, I would attribute more to learning on the job.

 Join ADMI Music production school today

-Are you cosindering joining the music industry?
+Are you considering joining the music industry?
 Here are some important tips on how you can survive in the creative industry.